-As indicated by legend, the Tibetan history is originated from the association of the ogress, Sinmo, and a monkey, rebirth of the god Chenresi, on the heap of GangpoRi close Tsetang.
+As indicated by legend, Tibetan history originated from the association of the ogress, Sinmo, and a monkey, the rebirth of the god Chenresi, on the heap of GangpoRi close Tsetang.
 Ethnographers, notwithstanding, think it almost certain that Tibetans are dropped from the migrant Qiang, who meandered eastern Central Asia a few thousand years prior.
-The principal Tibetan ruler, Nyatri Tsenpo, legend who came to earth through a mysterious "sky-line", was the first of 27 lords who controlled in the pre-Buddhist period when the indigenous, shamanistic Bon religion held influence.
-Every one of the early lords held control over a little zone, the geological confinement of Tibet reaching troublesome.
-While pens, ink, silk, gems and most likely tea arrived at Tibet from China in the seventh century, for a long time Tibet sought India for religious educating.
+The principal Tibetan ruler, Nyatri Tsenpo, a legend who came to earth through a mysterious "sky-line", was the first of 27 lords who controlled in the pre-Buddhist period when the indigenous, shamanistic Bon religion held influence.
+Every one of the early lords held control over a little zone, and the geological confinement of Tibet reaching troublesome.
+While pens, ink, silk, gems, and most likely tea arrived in Tibet from China in the seventh century, for a long time Tibet sought India for religious education.

 At first, the Chinese offered generosity and modernization.
-Tibet had made little progress into the twentieth century; there were not many streets, no power or lay training, and glass windows, steel braces and cement were all ongoing presentations.
+Tibet had made little progress into the twentieth century; there were not many streets, no power or lay training, and glass windows, steel braces, and cement were all ongoing presentations.
 While a few Tibetans saw modernization as fundamental, the restriction was firm, with the religious chain of importance considering changes to be the nation as a danger to their very own capacity.
-In March 1959, underground protection from Chinese standard flared into an open showdown.
-Outcasts from eastern Tibet fled to Lhasa whining of the mercilessness of Chinese standard, including the sexual embarrassment of priests and nuns, discretionary executions and even torturous killings.
+In March 1959, underground protection from Chinese standards flared into an open showdown.
+Outcasts from eastern Tibet fled to Lhasa whining about the mercilessness of Chinese standards, including the sexual embarrassment of priests and nuns, discretionary executions, and even torturous killings.
 In Lhasa, the Chinese welcomed the Dalai Lama to a showy presentation at the Chinese military HQ.
 It was prominently seen as a ploy to abduct him, and colossal quantities of Tibetans mounted shows and encompassed the Norbulingka where the Dalai Lama was remaining.
-The evening of March 17, the Dalai Lama and his company fled into outcast in India where they have since been joined by a huge number of displaced people.
+On the evening of March 17, the Dalai Lama and his company fled into an outcast in India where they have since been joined by a huge number of displaced people.

-Regardless of modernization in the course of recent years Tibet has held the marvels of its past, for example, the interesting Gompas, antiquated markets, regularly grinning and carefree Tibetans, astonishing turquoise lakes and so forth which reward each traveler with a permanent deep rooted memory.
+Regardless of modernization in the course of recent years, Tibet has held the marvels of its past, for example, the interesting Gompas, antiquated markets, regularly grinning and carefree Tibetans, astonishing turquoise lakes, and so forth which reward each traveler with permanent deep-rooted memory.